xiaoleiwei/pingstart-ios-sdk/README.md

   * CoreTelephony.framework
   * AdSupport.framework

-4.Go to Targer->Build Settings->Search for "other linker flags", add "-ObjC" in other linker flags
+4.Go to Targer->Build Settings->Search for "other linker flags", add "-ObjC" in other linker flags.
 ## Example
 ### Request rewarded video
 ```Objective-C